Be prepared for anything.

 Take the cash.

 Keep in mind that as long as the money in a 529 savings plan is used for a qualified expense, it's tax-free.
 That's a big perk!
-If you use it for a nonqualified expense, you’ll pay taxes on any gains, as well as a 10% early withdrawal penalty.
+If you withdraw the cash for any other purpose, you'll pay taxes on any gains, as well as a 10% early withdrawal federal tax penalty in addition to federal and, if applicable, state income tax.
+States take different approaches to the income tax treatment of withdrawals.
+For example, withdrawals for K-12 expenses may not be exempt from state tax in certain states.
 (But note that if that dream scholarship comes through, you are allowed to withdraw the amount of that scholarship without penalty.)

 Leave it alone.